 You can learn more about why metrics in ChartMogul may differ from your billing system in another article.
 Here we focus on how to compare the metrics you see in ChartMogul to the data in your billing system.

 - Comparing ChartMogul data to your billing system

 - Reviewing individual customer records

 Familiarize yourself with how ChartMogul organizes and classifies MRR movements.

-Comparing the data with your billing system
+Comparing ChartMogul data to your billing system

-- Total cash flow
+- Cash flow

 - Number of customers